dasaderi/Lab_CoC_templates/README.md

 ### What is this project about?
-The goal of this project is to encourage research laboratories to implement their Codes of Conduct and share them with lab members.
+The goal of this project is to encourage research laboratories to implement their Codes of Conduct and share them with lab members by providing templates and resources to help others advocate and disseminate Lab Codes of Conduct in research laboratories.

 ### Why is this necessary?
 Isn't common sense enough?
 Common sense is enough until it isn't.